 the firm's prodigious output of monumental sculpture.

-George Mossman is generally credited with the Mathew
+He is credited with producing the statuettes on the Gothic Mathew Montgomery

-He almost certainly assisted in the production of the firm's
+It is almost certainly that he assisted in the production of the firm's

 architectural sculpture, although confirmation of his individual